Moodstocks/redisk/README.md

 Known bugs:

-* cannot re-use an existing connection with redis-cli (reason currently unknown)
 * probably lots of memory leaks & issues to fix with Valgrind

 If you enjoy it, feel free to fork and send your pull requests!